WWE

-World Wrestling Entertainment, Inc., doing business as WWE, is an American professional wrestling promotion company.
-A global integrated media and entertainment company, WWE has also branched out into other fields, including film, American football, and various other business ventures.
-The company is additionally involved in licensing its intellectual property to companies to produce video games and action figures.
+World Wrestling Entertainment (WWE) is an American professional wrestling promotion.
+It is owned and operated by TKO Group Holdings, a majority-owned subsidiary of Endeavor Group Holdings.
+A global integrated media and entertainment company, WWE has also branched out into fields outside of wrestling, including film, football, and other business ventures, such as licensing its intellectual property to other companies to produce video games and action figures.